Ethan-S-Dev/ssh-tools/README.md

 # SSH-Tools
-## A cli program to inteface easily with servers via ssh
+## A cli program to interface easily with servers via ssh